 Lobular Carcinoma In Situ (LCIS)

-Now also referred to as LIN – lobular intraepithelial neoplasia, is a risk factor for subsequent invasive carcinoma in either breast, with published relative risks of 8-10 times ‘average’.
+Now also referred to as LIN – lobular intraepithelial neoplasia is a risk factor for subsequent invasive carcinoma in either breast with published relative risks of 8-10 times ‘average’.
 So, not exactly ‘breast cancer’.
-Treatment is merely that of high risk patients, so, complete excision, clear margins and radiation are not indicated.
+Treatment options of LCIS is that of all high risk patients, thus complete excision, clear margins and radiation are not indicated.

 Ductal Carcinoma In Situ (DCIS)

-The incidence of ductal carcinoma in situ has been steadily increasing with the widespread use of screening mammography, and now accounts for approximately 20-25% of all breast malignancies.
-Unlike invasive cancers, the size of DCIS does not have any impact on staging, or outcomes.
-The risk implied by having this diagnosis, is recurrence of disease.
-Patients with DCIS who recur, will recur with invasive cancer in about 50% of cases.
+The incidence of ductal carcinoma in situ has been steadily increasing with the widespread use of screening mammography and now accounts for approximately 20-25% of all breast malignancies.
+Unlike invasive cancers, the size of DCIS does not have any impact on staging or outcomes.
+The risk implied by having this diagnosis is that of recurrence of disease.
+Patients with DCIS who recur will recur with invasive cancer in about 50% of cases.
 So the goal of treatment is to reduce this risk.